‘America’s Got Talent’ Judge Mel B Reveals Horrible Truth About Her Marriage In A Restraining Order

 This became the final straw for Mel B. Just weeks after her father died, the America’s Got Talent judge filed for divorce to make amends with her family.

 The 41-year old judge of America’s Got Talent married Belafonte after a short courtship.
-As a single mother who just gave birth to a newborn, Belafonte’s kindness and support towards Brown and her newborn had been something that made Mel B marry him.
+As a single mother who just gave birth to a newborn, Belafonte’s kindness and support towards Brown and her newborn has been something that made Mel B marry him.
 However, marriage seemed to sour Belafonte’s kindness until he started becoming “controlling, manipulative and abusive.”

 “At the time, I was vulnerable.
 I was giving birth as a single mother, my self-esteem was very low, and my hormones were out of balance due to the pregnancy.”

-Brown claims that she tried to leave her husband during the first year of their marriage, but Belafonte threatened to release their sex videos to ruin her reputation and possibly have her kids taken away from her by Child Protection Services.
+Brown claims that she tried to leave her husband during the first year of their marriage, but Belafonte threatened to release their sex videos to ruin her reputation and possible have her kids taken away from her by Child Protection Services.
 After that, Mel B had to suffer physical abuse and even had to resort to performing threesomes with random women.

 After her divorce, Mel B is being supported by her America’s Got Talent family: https://t.co/IZDwMeZYtj pic.twitter.com/r4SKj3ZBnA